Welcome to Cost Accounting Services Web Site

 Yes.
 A web

-Encourage your departmental faculty and staff to review
+Encourage your departmental faculty and staff to review the

 What is effort management and

-commitments to sponsors within the context of
+commitments to sponsors within the context of all UVM

 - Effort reporting is the federally-mandated process by which the salary charged to a sponsored agreement is certified as being reasonable in relation to work performed on the sponsored agreement.
 The details of this federal requirement are outlined in section J.10 of OMB Circular A-21, Cost Principles for Educational Institutions - Compensation for Personal Services.